vlnraf/dotfiles/README.md

     ./setup.sh
 ```

+When the installation is complete you have to reboot the system and select from the session menu in the display manager

 use [`dual`](https://github.com/vlnraf/dotfiles/blob/master/.zshrc) or [`single`](https://github.com/vlnraf/dotfiles/blob/master/.zshrc) in the terminal to switch from the single monitor to double monitor or the other way.